Schengen Visa - Short stay (less than 3 months)

 - Proof of subscripton to insurance (covering unlimited medical expenses and repatriation for the entire duration of stay);

 - A pre-paid courier envelope with the applicant’s address provided for return of passport;

 - Schengen visa fees.
-Payment by EFTPOS or in cash.
+Payment by EFTPOS.
 No cheques or credit cards will be accepted.